JakeHiggott/Jakes-Utility-Bot-Discord/README.md

 - It can clear out messages with however many you would like to delete or a set amount

         Command: .clearAll or .clear AMOUNT_OF_MESSAGES

+- It can take a postal code input and return all of the breweries in that area using the Open Brewey DB API.
+This functionality is still in beta and needs major work.

+        Command: .beer POSTAL_CODE

+        Open Brewery DB API: https://www.openbrewerydb.org/